reflectoring/reflectoring.github.io/content/blog/2022/2022-01-17-immutables-library.md

 The class level will take effect on the class where we placed it and on all nested classes.

 Used on an annotation as a meta-annotation, all classes annotated with that annotation will use the given style.
 The next section shows how to create and use the meta-annotation.

 There are several things that we need to be aware of:

-- If there is mixing in the applied styles they will be selected indeterministically.
+- If there is mixing in the applied styles they will be selected nondeterministically.
 Styles are never merged.
 - A style can be a powerful tool, and we need to be careful when using them.
 - Styles are cached.
 When changing something on the style, we need to rebuild the project or even restart the IDE.

 __Note: One or more meta-annotation instead of the class or the package level style will result in easier maintenance and upgrades.__

 ## Creating a Style Meta Annotation